jjaqkho/samsung-smart-home-code/Weekly Progress Log.md

 #### Risks
   - The development process schedule might not work out as described due to volatile schedules.
   - Our target customer (nursing homes) might be hard to work with; need to gain trust and access to nursing homes.
-  - Running short in time
+  - Running short in time.

 ## Week 3